RezaQavi-Git/Wordle-telegram-bot/README.md

     Bot Access token you can get from https://t.me/BotFather after you create the bot.
 2. WORDS_LIST:
     This env is a string witch include list of words separated with `space`
+3. LOG_CHANNEL_ID:
+    If you need activity log of your bot, fill this env